charbull/wordle-rl-gemma/README.md

 * Rewards are crucial to get right once the training loop works.
 It is not a one shot but rather an iterative approach.
 * clipping gradients to keep the training stable is more important and useful than I originally thought.
 I had to experiment with different hyperparameters to find the sweet spot.

+### Cold starting
 * how to boost a bit your training, first I didnt generate a previous turns in the wordle rl data. so the model was struggeling to learn.
+* then I added only one guess (history) went up to 30% ish win average rate during training and X % during eval
+* then I added 0-4 attempts and the win average went to and X % during eval. the winning turns jumped.
+GRPO Training Steps:   4%|████████▌                                                                                                                                                                                                  | 21/500 [41:29<9:41:43, 72.87s/it, loss=0.885, reward=-4.30, win%=38.1]
+* your start word matters, start with the top 5 that gives us the highest enthropy.

+* the first experiments `180754` and `074356` both contains the data from the possible words and not the answers list which made it a bit easier

 * implement a cosine learning rate

 ## Design choices